BOXFoundation/whitepaper/whitepaper.md

 Overall, we believe sharding still has a long way to go before it becomes a well-adopted solution to scale the blockchain.
 Therefore we will pay close attention to the progress in this area but will not use it as a core technology in our solution for now.

 ### Lighting Network and Raiden Network
-Basically, both of Lightning[^fn9] and Raiden[^fn10] network rely on off-chain state channels.
+Basically, both Lightning[^fn9] and Raiden[^fn10] network rely on off-chain state channels.
 The core idea here is that participants put some bitcoin or ether into a multi-signature address (open a payment channel) and then sign transactions without submitting it to the blockchain.
 Payment channels can be organized into a network and thus a payment between two parties can be conducted through multiple hops.
 The payment channel can be closed by either party at any time, and the last-signed transaction with the most up-to-date balances for both parties is the one that will be committed to the blockchain.

 Both of these two approaches can increase transaction throughput and lower fees effectively in their respective environment (one for Bitcoin and one for Ethereum) if properly implemented.
 However, there are still some limitations in practice.
 For instance, all participants of a transaction need to lock up some tokens on the chain until the channel is closed, thus discouraging a central payee to use the payment network.
 Another problem is the potential privacy leak on the network because the hubs may know the participant's real identity.